What U.N. climate talks agreed in Durban

 The new rules force project developers to put five percent of the carbon credits earned in a reserve, to be awarded to them only after site monitors have proved that no carbon dioxide has leaked from the underground store 20 years after the end of the crediting period.

-Delegates agreed to consider private funding and market-based mechanisms as options to finance the programme on reducing emissions from deforestation and forest degradation, paving the way for billions of dollars of private investment.
+Delegates agreed to consider private funding and market-based mechanisms as options to finance the program on reducing emissions from deforestation and forest degradation, paving the way for billions of dollars of private investment.

-Details will be discussed in the course of next year and it may still take years until the programme takes off at a big scale.
+Details will be discussed in the course of next year and it may still take years until the program takes off at a big scale.

 JOINT IMPLEMENTATION